orzklv/web/posts/bun-js-whats-next.md

 ## What's gonna happen with Deno?

-Deno is a new JavaScript/Typescript runtime created by Ryan Dahl, the creator of Node.js.
+Deno is a JavaScript/Typescript runtime created by Ryan Dahl, the creator of Node.js.
 Deno is a great runtime, but it's not as popular as Node.js amongst companies and startups.
 Deno.land team is trying their best to make Deno more popular by adding more APIs and integrating platforms to their runtime like Deno